tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 The function :cpp:func:`~bool Tui::ZTerminal::isLayoutPending() const` can be used to observe if a layout cycle is pending.

-While normally it is sufficient to let ZTerminal schedule the next layout cycle an application can force running a pending layout cycle immediately by calling :cpp:func:`~void Tui::ZTerminal::doLayout()`.
+While normally it is sufficient to let ``ZTerminal`` schedule the next layout cycle, an application can force running a pending layout cycle immediately by calling :cpp:func:`~void Tui::ZTerminal::doLayout()`.
-When calling this function care should be taken to call it only from code that can not be itself be triggered by a layout cycle to avoid recursion.
+When calling this function care should be taken to call it only from code that cannot be itself be triggered by a layout cycle to avoid recursion.

 Components that need to cache information scoped to a layout cycle can use